Skytap fires up Hadoop data-chewer as cloud crash-test dummy

 And starting today, if you are feeling lazy or just experimenting, you have another option.
 Skytap, the other cloud backed by Amazon founder Jeff Bezos, is preconfiguring Hadoop to run on its test and development cloud.

-Skytap was founded in 2006 with the name Illumita (the same year that AWS launched) and launched its cloud and new name in 2008.
+Skytap was founded in 2006 with the name Illumita (the same year that AWS debuted) and launched its cloud and new name in 2008.
 The company runs its Skytap Cloud in a Savvis co-location service managed by Savvis outside of Seattle.
 The reason why Skytap built its own cloud rather than just running it on Amazon Web Services is that, as the company has explained in the past, the snapshotting and storage features on the Amazon cloud are too slow for test and dev environments even if they are suitable for production environments.

 The company's homegrown cloud control freak is not available commercially so you can run it in your own data center, but it is OEMed by services giant CSC, which slaps its brand on it and runs a test and development cloud services for its customers out of its own Chicago data center.
 The Skytap Cloud uses VMware's ESXi hypervisor to partition capacity.